Innovation-Web-3-0-Blockchain/Decentralized-Exchange/README.md

 ## Deploying Smart Contracts Locally

-To embark on the deployment of smart contracts onto the blockchain, adhere to the ensuing protocol:
+To embark on the deployment of smart contracts onto the local blockchain, adhere to the ensuing protocol:

 1. Initiate the Hardhat node via the subsequent command: